-Once the Treaty of Waitangi was signed, it had achieved its purpose and was filed away and another Royal Charter was issued by "Victoria by the Grace of God" under, "The Great Seal of the United Kingdom of Great Britain and Ireland" on 16 November 1840.
-See page 9.

-Queen Victoria's 1840 Royal Charter separated New Zealand from New South Wales and made New Zealand into a British Colony with a Governor and Constitution that set up New Zealand's political, legal and justice systems under one flag and one law, irrespective of race, colour, and creed.
-See page 9.
+The Royal Charter/Letters Patent dated 16 November 1840 issued by "Victoria by the Grace of God" under "The Great Seal of the United Kingdom of Great Britain and Ireland" is our true Founding Document and first Constitution.
+It made New Zealand into a British Colony with a Governor and Constitution that set up our political, legal and justice systems under one flag and one law, irrespective of race colour or creed.